theupriser/Reaper-Control-App/README.md

 2. Copy `.env.example` to `.env` and adjust settings if needed
 3. Run `docker-compose up` to start the application

+When running the application with `npm run dev` or `npm run start`, the system will automatically copy `.env.example` to `.env` if it doesn't exist, and then create softlinks to the `.env` file in both the frontend and backend directories.

 ### Project Structure

 - `/backend` - Node.js backend with Socket.IO server